-If you are intrigued by the vocal stylings of Billie Holiday, Bonnie Raitt and Janis Joplin, and harmonica similar to Little Walter and Sonny Terry, then you will love Manitoba’s Tracy K. She has brought audiences to their feet at Folk, Blues and Jazz festivals with her powerful voice, hot harmonica playing and captivating stage presence.
-Her energy packed shows deliver catchy originals, toe-tapping blues, jazz and roots covers.
-She’s shared playbills with John Sebastian, Koko Taylor, opened for James Cotton, Ramblin' Jack Elliot, and performed twice with the Thunder Bay Symphony Orchestra.
-First Runner Up in Toronto Blues Society’s Talent Search she was also featured at their Harmonica Workshop and Women's Blues Revue.
-Tracy K has toured festivals and events from Canada to the Caribbean, Manitoba to Memphis as an acoustic duo or with tastefully appointed band members.
-This songstress has collected nine awards during her two decade career thus far, and is Canada’s only award winning female harmonica player.
+If you're a fan of vocal stylings like Bonnie Raitt, and harmonica skill reminiscent of Little Walter and Sonny Terry, then you'll love Manitoba’s Tracy K. She has thrilled audiences with her expressive voice, exceptional harmonica playing, excellent songwriting and her inviting, innate showmanship.
+Tracy K has toured Folk, Blues and Jazz festivals and events from Canada to the Caribbean, Manitoba to Memphis, as an acoustic duo or with tastefully appointed band members.
+Her energy packed shows deliver catchy originals mixed with toe-tapping blues, jazz and roots covers.
+She’s shared playbills with the likes of John Sebastian, Koko Taylor, James Cotton, and Ramblin' Jack Elliot.
+First Runner Up in the Toronto Blues Society’s Talent Search she was also featured at their annual Harmonica Workshop and Women's Blues Revue.
+Tracy K has enjoyed the distinct honour of performing two stunning concerts with the Thunder Bay Symphony Orchestra in full diva glory.
+This songstress has collected nine awards during her decades long celebrated career and is Canada’s (potentially, the world's) only award winning female harmonica player.

-Tracy K’s recording career continued in 2007 with the release of a second album, the award garnering ‘Old, New, Borrowed & Blues’, and then the five-starred acoustic duo album Canned Heat in 2011.
+Thunder Bay, Ontario, became home for Tracy K and her three children in 2004 for a decade where as a newly single mom (she got to keep the "K" in Tracy K) she attended college and worked as an Educational Assistant.
+Tracy K’s career continued in their musically vibrant community where she released a second album in 2007, ‘Old, New, Borrowed & Blues’, and then the five-star studded acoustic duo album 'Canned Heat' in 2011.
+Both were recorded in Thunder Bay, and resulted in several National and International awards.
 In 2014, she was the sole Canadian included on Ruf Records Blues Harp Women compilation album, and Mary4Music's Keeping the Blues Alive: Volume Six.
-She won regional competitions to represent Thunder Bay at the International Blues Challenge in Memphis Tennessee as a band in 2013 and duo in 2014, and was invited to return to Memphis in 2015 as one of the judges.
-While there, she was asked to arrange harmonies on a song for a fellow bluesman at Ardent Studios and had some fun recording at the infamous Sun Studios.
+Tracy K would represent Thunder Bay at the International Blues Challenge in Memphis Tennessee as a band in 2013 and duo in 2014, and returned in 2015 as one of the judges.
+Impressing her new Southern friends, she was asked to arrange harmonies on a song at Ardent Studios and had fun recording tunes at Sun Studios.

 Yes, there’s still a lot of life-after-life waiting for Tracy K. And she’s still not in a rush to get there.